-One of the most common new year’s resolutions is to “get more organized.”
+One of the most common self-improvement goals people have is to “get more organized.”
 Sharing top spots with “lose weight” and “travel more,” “getting more organized” may sound a little…well, lackluster.

 In reality, organization is a great skill to have.
 When you think about it, being unorganized could be the underlying reason why other aspects of your life aren’t going quite as smoothly as you might like them to.

 Goals like “lose weight” can be impossible if you don’t organize a plan for how you’re going to achieve it.
 And you know that feeling of not being able to stay on top of things at work or at home?
 Better organization could be your ticket to more free time.